eCommerce

 • Needs fewer staff – A business without inventory needs no packers, shippers, or drivers.

 • Creates sellers out of buyers – Buyers who become familiar with a website as a buying platform may recognize it as a legitimate place to become a seller.
+This is when it becomes a true customer-to-customer experience, where consumers sell products to other customers when once they were simply the buyer.

 • Gets to choose their level of involvement – User agreements dictate just how involved a C2C platform is involved with the customer-to-customer business transaction.
 For example, Kickstarter's user agreement states that it cannot be held responsible for the contract between the creator and their backers.